-Malarial protection recommended
+- Malarial protection recommended

 - High Risk

-Security measures: Guests are escorted to their rooms after dark, as dangerous wildlife is known to wander through the camp.
+- Guests are escorted to their rooms after dark, as dangerous wildlife is known to wander through the camp.
 A safety briefing is given on arrival.
 'Fog horns' are provided in the rooms to sound the alarm in case of an emergency.

-Fire safety: There are extinguishers outside all the rooms and in the main area.
+- There are extinguishers outside all the rooms and in the main area.

 - On Request

-Laundry facilities: A laundry service is included at Duba Plains Camp.
+- A laundry service is included at Duba Plains Camp.
 Laundry is collected in the morning and usually returned the same day, weather permitting.
 For cultural reasons, the staff do not wash underwear.
 Detergent is provided in each room for guests who wish to do a little hand washing.

-Money: No exchange facilities offered.
+- No exchange facilities offered.
 There are safes in all the rooms.

-Accepted payment on location: MasterCard and Visa credit cards are accepted; Diners and Amex are not.
+- MasterCard and Visa credit cards are accepted; Diners and Amex are not.
 Cash in the form of South African rand, GB sterling, US dollars, euros and Botswana pula is accepted.

 Other lodges in Okavango Delta Safari Reserves